boundlessgeo/suite/docs/usermanual/source/sysadmin/redhat/index.rst

 To restore the previous ``crs`` representation for compatibility reasons (especially when working with OpenLayers 3):

 #.
+Navigate to :file:`/usr/share/tomcat8/webapps` and edit the file :file:`geoserver/WEB-INF/web.xml`.

-Add the following context parameter to  :file:`geoserver/WEB-INF/web.xml`:
+#.
+Add the following context parameter to  :file:`web.xml`:

    .. code-block:: xml